Time to Read:

 Okay, I want to immediately say that I really enjoyed this book, but also that I. Will.
 Not.
 Forget.
 That opening.

-But the plot is still, lol, something else.
-It’s good and I genuinely like it, but a lot happens.
-I can honestly said I didn’t expect to like it.
-I mean, I didn’t expect I’d dislike it either, but more like having a lukewarm feeling of “good enough”, rather than binge-reading it because I couldn’t put it down.
+I can honestly say I didn’t expect to like it.
+I mean, I didn’t expect I’d dislike it either, but more like having a lukewarm feeling of “good enough” rather than binge-reading it because I couldn’t put it down.
+It’s not common for me to binge-read contemporary romance, that’s for sure.

-If you enjoy drama, romance, a bit (??) of angst, a happy ending and the amnesia trope, this is definitely worth reading, as long as you can overlook the writing issue.
-(This book also kind of… proves that although I can talk at length about translation/writing issues, I’m not ruthless and can overlook it as long as it’s not… too bad.)
+All this said, if you do enjoy drama, romance, a bit (??) of angst, a happy ending and the amnesia trope, this is definitely worth reading, as long as you can overlook the writing/editing issue and the notes.